-Lisa Dale Norton is an author, memoir editor, and dynamic public speaker.
-She is passionate about layered writing structures that reflect the complexity of life experience, and about the transformative power of writing a memoir.
-She is a gifted teacher, clear communicator and a pro at creating an environment were learning can happen.
+Lisa Dale Norton is an author, memoir editor, and a dynamic public speaker.
+She is passionate about layered writing structures in narrative nonfiction that reflect the complexity of life experience, and about the transformative power of writing a memoir.
+She is a gifted teacher, clear communicator, and a pro at creating an environment were learning can happen.

 Lisa wrote America’s go-to memoir writing guide, Shimmering Images: A Handy Little Guide to Writing Memoir, and the literary nonfiction story Hawk Flies Above: Journey to the Heart of the Sandhills, which won comparisons to the writing of Annie Dillard.